SrwR16/matshell/README.md

 #### ❄️ Nix

 You can generally test out matshell via the flake exposed package `nix run github:Neurarian/matshell`.
-For a NixOS implementation and example [script](https://github.com/Neurarian/matshell/blob/master/nix/hm-module.nix) for use with hyprpaper, matugen, and a [custom cli utility](https://github.com/Neurarian/image-hct) to get chroma/tone, you can enable dedicated options in the home-manager module:
+For a NixOS implementation and example [script](https://github.com/Neurarian/matshell/blob/master/nix/hm-module.nix) with matugen, and a [custom cli utility](https://github.com/Neurarian/image-hct) to get chroma/tone, you can enable dedicated options in the home-manager module:

 ```nix
 # ...